-She gave the Mustang to my sister when it was thirty years old, and had logged at least 400,000 miles.
+She gave the Mustang to my sister when it was thirty years old and had logged at least 400,000 miles.
 The engine had been rebuilt three times, the transmission twice.
 The suspension creaked, and the car seemed to tilt a bit to the right.
-Jan was thrilled to have any ride at all, but the vehicle quickly died.
+Jan was thrilled to have any ride at all, but the automobile soon died.
 Unable to afford even minimal repairs, my sister left it parked in her rented garage, where mice moved into the seat cushions, and generations of spiders built webs on the steering wheel and instrument panel.

 Della died in February of 2007.
 The last time I saw her she could hardly be recognized; she was suffering in the final stages of breast cancer.
 Hairless and bloated, her jaundiced skin looked like beeswax.
 She appeared worn out and vulnerable, like a discarded doll.
 I had driven seven hours to visit her in her deathbed, in the house where I grew up.
 I yearned for a final reconciliation.